-The BT2P Blog is a forum for reflection and argument about higher education and its role in the larger society.
-We invite you to submit ideas or drafts for consideration (typically no longer than 750-1000 words) to [email protected].
+The BT2P Blog has served as an important forum for reflection and argument about higher education and its role in the larger society.
+It is no longer active.

 “We have no permanent enemies, only permanent issues.”